defano/wyldcard/README.md

 * Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
 * Animate cards and parts by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

-### Notable absences
+### What's missing?

-This is neither a HyperCard replacement nor an open-sourced release of Apple's software.
-HyperTalk Java is still missing a few features present in HyperCard:

 * Can't open or import old HyperCard stacks.
-Maybe in the future...
-* No multi-window stack support (`open stack ... in new window`), or scriptable palettes.
+* No multi-window or palette support (`open stack ... in new window`).
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No support for external commands or functions (XCMDs/XFCNs); no `find` command.
-* No ability to reference parts not on the active card (`show button "Nope!" of card 7`).
+* No ability to reference objects that are not on the active card (`show button "Nope!" of card 7`).

 ## Getting started